behnam-yousefi/PLEXI/Supplementary_File.md

 ## 4. Usage Example 2: application on individual specific networks

 In this example we use the data of Milieu Interieur project (Thomas et al., 2015; Piasecka et al., 2018), where immune transcriptional profiles of bacterial-, fungal-, and viral- induced blood samples in an age- and sex- balanced cohort of 1,000 healthy individuals are generated.
 Here, the aim would be to find genes whose neighborhood significantly varies between the two conditions of stimulated and unstimulated.
-Following the MNDA pipeline, we first construct a set of paired ISNs for the two conditions, i.e. before and after stimulation, using the *lionessR* R package (Kuijjer et al., 2019 a; Kuijjer et al., 2019 b).
+Following the PLEXI pipeline, we first construct a set of paired ISNs for the two conditions, i.e. before and after stimulation, using the *lionessR* R package (Kuijjer et al., 2019 a; Kuijjer et al., 2019 b).
 In each network, nodes and edge weights represent genes and the correlation of their expressions, respectively.
 The imputed ISNs are reposited in ```"usage_examples/Data/ISN_net.rds"```.
 We first read the ISN data and create the node list.
 `````{R}
 data = data.frame(readRDS("Data/ISN_BCG.rds"))
 nodeList = t(sapply(rownames(data), function(x) strsplit(x,"_")[[1]]))